College Counselor: This Matters More Than Anything Else

 Harry Miller

-I saw how everyone in the school struggles in the aftermath of a Code Red lockdown
+I saw how everyone in the school struggled in the aftermath of a Code Red lockdown

-My teenagers were in the middle of their high school exam week several years ago when a peer took her own life with a gun in the high school auditorium, throwing the school into an active shooter situation that required a Code Red lockdown.
-I worked at that high school the following year, and I saw the way even adults struggled in the aftermath, visibly wincing and flinching if an administrator interrupted class unexpectedly over the intercom.
+Several years ago, my teenagers were in the middle of their high school exam week when a peer took her own life with a gun in the high school auditorium, throwing the school into an active shooter situation that required a Code Red lockdown.
+I worked at that high school the following year.
+I saw how even adults struggled in the aftermath, visibly wincing and flinching if an administrator interrupted class unexpectedly over the intercom.

 Some students confided in me that Covid gave them a much-needed break

-As a parent, I know it’s overwhelming and it’s scary and it’s hard to know where to begin to think about this.
-But I can tell you exactly where to begin: With us, in our homes, in our conversations with the children we love.
+As a parent, I know it’s overwhelming and scary, and it’s hard to know where to begin to think about this.
+But I can tell you exactly where to start: With us, in our homes, in our conversations with the children we love.

-Over the past several years, I have done a lot of reporting and a lot of analyzing of why our kids are in such a dark place.
-I’m not a psychologist, a sociologist, or a trauma expert, but I have talked to a lot of high school and college students from all over the country, and my not-expert opinion is this: The stakes are simply too high.
+Over the past several years, I have done a lot of reporting and analyzing why our kids are in such a dark place.
+I’m not a psychologist, a sociologist, or a trauma expert, but I have talked to many high school and college students from all over the country, and my not-expert opinion is this: The stakes are simply too high.

 We have convinced our teens that there is no room for error

-We have somehow convinced our children (and, if we are honest, ourselves) that everything in their lives matters so much, there is no room for error.
+We have somehow convinced our children (and, if we are honest, ourselves) that everything in their lives matters so much there is no room for error.
 Our teens are not “fragile.”
-In fact, they are incredibly resilient, but they are worn out from being resilient for so long and through so much.
+In fact, they are incredibly resilient but worn out from being resilient for so long and through so much.

 Our teens compromise everything in pursuit of perfection

-Our kids compromise their sleep, their nutrition, and their social lives chasing some notion of what their future demands.
-Don’t get me wrong, I understand these worries and the fear kids need to do certain things to have “good” lives (again, whatever that means).
+Our kids compromise their sleep, nutrition, and social lives, chasing some notion of what their future demands.
+Don’t get me wrong; I understand these worries and the fear kids need to do certain things to have “good” lives (again, whatever that means).
 I get it.
-And, of course, our kids do need to do things that make them uncomfortable or challenge them.
+And, of course, our kids need to do things that make them uncomfortable or challenge them.
 I wholeheartedly believe that.

-But at the same time, because we are their parents, we’re sometimes the only ones who can turn down the pressure valve for our kids.
+But simultaneously, because we are their parents, we’re sometimes the only ones who can turn down the pressure valve for our kids.
 We have to confidently tell them it’s OK (really!) to get a B, a C, or even a D.

-Because here’s the hard truth: So many kids have sat in my office and told me while wiping away tears that they are afraid of disappointing their parents.
-It breaks my heart every time, because like any other parent, I just want my kids to be happy.
-Yet, I know my own kids would say the same thing.
+Here’s the hard truth: So many kids have sat in my office and told me while wiping away tears that they are afraid of disappointing their parents.
+It breaks my heart because I want my kids to be happy like any other parent.
+Yet, I know my kids would say the same thing.

 We parents are guilty of getting caught up in all of it

-It’s easy for any of us to get caught up in all of it, to begin to believe that we need certain scores, grades, titles, or acceptances to validate ourselves and tell the world our value.
+It’s easy for us to get caught up in all of it, to believe that we need certain scores, grades, titles, or acceptances to validate ourselves and tell the world our value.
 Our job is to let our children know that their value is inherent.

-Parents need to let their kids know it’s ok to lay down their burdens
+Parents need to let their kids know it’s okay to lay down their burdens

-How do we convince our kids it’s all right to put down their burdens and rest and realize they are and always have been enough, and they are worthy of love just as they are?
+How do we convince our kids it’s all right to put down their burdens and rest and realize they have always been enough and worthy of love just as they are?
 They need us to tell them.
-They need us, the ones who have lived long enough to see the other side of a bad day, a bad month, or a bad year, to tell them things are not either “perfect” or “ruined,” — that lives, like some of the best roads to travel, are winding and have rest stops, and that success (whatever that looks like for them) is not linear.
+They need us, the ones who have lived long enough to see the other side of a bad day, a bad month, or a bad year, to tell them things are not either “perfect” or “ruined” —that lives, like some of the best roads to travel, are winding and have rest stops, and that success (whatever that looks like for them) is not linear.

 There’s no time to waste.
 We’re losing them.